-Staff at Ham Dingle use praise and rewards routinely, highlighting those pupils who are going above and beyond expectations to encourage desired behaviours.
+At Ham Dingle, we focus on everyone behaving and demonstrating good conduct as it is the right thing to do and contributes to us creating a wonderful learning environment.
+Therefore, we do not reward expected behaviour; we do use praise and rewards routinely to highlight those pupils who are going above and beyond expectations to encourage desired behaviours.
 Teaching staff may use a combination of in-class rewards and Dojos when they see behaviour which goes above and beyond normal expectations - see Appendix 2.